oven-sh/bun/docs/api/color.md

 - Format colors for use in CSS injected into HTML
 - Get the `r`, `g`, `b`, and `a` color components as JavaScript objects or numbers from a CSS color string

+You can think of this as an alternative to the popular npm packages [`color`](https://github.com/Qix-/color) and [`tinycolor2`](https://github.com/bgrins/TinyColor) except with full support for parsing CSS color strings and zero dependencies built directly into Bun.

 ### Flexible input

 You can pass in any of the following: